Courses

 Genetics 133: Genetics in the News

 The science of genetics is at the heart of many issues facing our society and, as such, genetics is often in the news.
 This course explores the underlying genetics and methodologies to gain a deeper understanding of the science behind the headlines so that we can make more informed decisions as citizens.
 We will use popular media related to genetics as a forum to explore basic concepts in genetics, the practice of experimental science and related ethical issues.
 Open to Freshmen, science, and non-science majors.
-Fall, Spring, 3 credits
+Fall, Spring, Summer 3 credits

 Genetics 155: Freshman Seminar